Arithmetic genus inequalities with an application to sums of squares: Introduction

 if $F$ is real, and

-if $F$ is nonreal. \end{thm*} Here, $\Omega^{\text{r}}_T(F)$, respectively $\Omega^{\text{n/r}}_T(F)$, denote the set of discrete residually transcendental valuation extensions $w$ of $T$ with real residue field $\kappa_w$, respectively with nonreal residue field $\kappa_w$ but such that the relative algebraic closure of $k$ in $\kappa_w$ is real.
+if $F$ is nonreal. \end{thm*} Here, considering the set of all residually transcendental valuation extensions $w$ of $T$, we denote by $\Omega^{\text{r}}_T(F)$ the subset of those $w$ whose residue field $\kappa_w$ is real, and by $\Omega^{\text{n/n}}_T(F)$, respectively $\Omega^{\text{n/r}}_T(F)$, the subset of those $w$ whose residue field $\kappa_w$ is nonreal, and such that the relative algebraic closure of $k$ in $\kappa_w$ is nonreal, respectively real.
 By $\mathfrak{g}(F/K)$, respectively $\mathfrak{g}(\kappa_w/k)$, we denote the genus of the function field, which coincides with the genus of the unique regular projective curve $C$ with function field $F$, respectively $\kappa_w$, considered as a curve over the relative algebraic closure of $K$ in $F$, respectively over the relative algebraic closure of $k$ in $\kappa_w$.
-In \Cref{rational-genus-inequality} we will also show a related version of the genus inequality where we do not require henselianity of $T$, and where the residual genera of valuations ``without \textit{rational} point in the residual curve'' are the ones that are increased by one.
+In \Cref{rational-genus-inequality} we also show a related version of the genus inequality where we do not require henselianity of $T$, and where the residual genera of valuations ``without \textit{rational} point in the residual curve'' are the ones that are increased by one.
 So far, we lack an application for this second version of the genus inequality, but we include it also, since from an arithmetic-geometric point of view, it is the more natural one to consider.

 The genus inequality obtained in \cite{BG24}, while additionally admitting valued base fields with perfect residue fields of positive residue characteristic, is weaker in the sense that the additional weight "+1" could only be shown for those $w \in \Omega^{n/r}_T(F)$ with $\mathfrak{g}(\kappa_w/k)=0$.
 The less restrictive conditions on the valued base field in \cite{BG24} seem to restrict the kind of regular models of an arithmetic curve that one can work with.
 More precisely, it seems to require to work with the minimal regular model.